On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Properties of Contributors and Outward Directions

 \end{definition} We use the notations $[v, w]_{S^1}$ and $(v, w)_{S^1}$ in accordance with~\eqref{Eq_Def_closed_geodesic_arc-segment} and~\eqref{Eq_Def_open_geodesic_arc-segment} also for the cases $v = w$ and $v = -w$, even though the corresponding sets in these cases are not arc-segments.

-Unlike the previous results in this section, we formulate and prove the statements in Proposition~\ref{Prop_structure_of_set_of_outward_directions} and Lemma\lemref{Lemma_Convergence_of_Contributing_Points_of_Sequences_of_Boundary_Points} below only for the two-dimensional case.
+Unlike the previous results in this section, we formulate and prove the statements in Proposition~\ref{Prop_structure_of_set_of_outward_directions} and Lemma~\ref{Lemma_Convergence_of_Contributing_Points_of_Sequences_of_Boundary_Points} below only for the two-dimensional case.
 Note also that Proposition~\ref{Prop_structure_of_set_of_outward_directions} is formulated for a compact set $E \subset \R^2$, but essentially the same proof works for any closed set $E$ due to the local nature of the result.